appath/CustomDWM/README.md

+**In the process**
-*In the process* = A simplified view of installing a window manager.
+A simplified view of installing a window manager.

 **Note**: decided to write a simple script (in **Python3**) to install the window manager **DWM**.
 ```